GoogleCloudPlatform/professional-services/tools/bq-queryplan-sankey/readme.md

 cd [workspace dir]/bq-queryplan-sankey
 ```

-Use below commands to get the query plan file for a given job id from BigQuery.
-Copy `sample.json` or any job files you want to visualize into `bqshow` directory.
+Next, to see the query plan in a Sankey digram, we need to download a job information file.
+You can use below command to get the query plan file for a given job id from BigQuery.
+The file needs to be copied into `bqshow` directory.

+Or, you  can try a sample bigquery plan, `sample.json` provided in `bqshow` directory.

 ```bash
 cd [workspace dir]/bq-queryplan-sankey/bqshow